Overview

 Market Trends Since Our First 500 Second-Party Opinions

 While green bonds continue to lead in terms of total number and volume of deals, we’ve observed a proportional decrease relative to other financial instruments.
-Notably, the share of Sustainalytics SPOs dedicated to green bonds dropped from 58% to 48% of our total opinions delivered from 2020 to 2021.
-This trend speaks primarily to the rise in sustainability-linked instruments.
-That said, in the wake of COP26, we’ve observed increased financing related to net-zero commitments from sovereign and corporate issuers.
+Notably, the share of Sustainalytics SPOs dedicated to green bonds dropped from 49% to 38% of our total opinions delivered from 2021 to 2022.
+A correlation can be drawn between this drop and a decrease in bond issuances seen in the market last year.
+Market experts forecast that 2023 should see a rebound in sustainable bond issuances, but they are still expecting a tough macroeconomic backdrop to start the year.
+That being said, in the wake of COP26, we’ve observed increased financing related to net-zero commitments from sovereign and corporate issuers.

 Recent example: Government of Canada Green Bond Framework Second-Party Opinion